emmabeynon/battle/README.md

 Email: emma.beynon@gmail.com

-This is my submission for the Makers Academy Week 3 Challenge: https://github.com/makersacademy/course/blob/master/intro_to_the_web/17_getting_started_with_battle.md
+This is my submission for the Makers Academy Week 3 Project: https://github.com/makersacademy/course/blob/master/intro_to_the_web/17_getting_started_with_battle.md

 Overview
 ---------